 Is There Enough Ventilation?

-Every firing releases some amount of toxic gas from the clay bodies and glazes.
+Every firing releases some amount of gases from the clay bodies and glazes.
 Kilns should never be used in an enclosed space unless a proper ventilation system has been installed by a licensed HVAC professional.

 You will also need special ventilation if you will be mixing your own clay bodies and glazes or using an airbrush.
 The room used for mixing should have its own ventilation system, and airbrushes should be used only in a vented spray booth.
 In both cases, you should wear an appropriate respirator.